wduquette/advent/README.md

     documentation is lacking.
   * `pupil` is only arithmetic

 There are some scripting language possibilities.
+These would also allow writing rule and command actions in the scenario.

 * `rhai`
 * gluon-lang/gluon